senpl/Fit-workout-fast/Privacy Policy.md

 ## Security Of Data

-There are no security risks that may likely occur while using Fit workout fast.
+There are no security risks that may likely occur while using Workouts'N'Rest.
 However, with the inclusion of third-party libraries, the developer cannot guarantee utmost security.
 Aside from that, it is also good to note that, no method of transmission over the Internet or method of electronic storage is 100% secure.
-The developer of Fit workout fast assumes no responsibility for data integrity issues caused by using this application.
+The developer of Workouts'N'Rest assumes no responsibility for data integrity issues caused by using this application.

 ## Changes To This Privacy Policy

 This privacy policy statement is not final and is subject to changes at later times.
 This is done to accommodate changes in the software's architecture due to further developments and that these changes may not align with several statements and policies stated in the document.
 With that stated, you are advised to check this policy statement occasionally for any changes that may have occurred.
 Changes to this policy become effective as soon as they are made.
-Also occasionally check policies of third-party software that is linked with Fit workout fast.
+Also occasionally check policies of third-party software that is linked with Workouts'N'Rest.

 ## Disclaimer

-Fit workout fast is developed in good faith to help end users track their fitness progress.
-The software has an external dependency on third-party libraries that might collect some information when you utilize Fit workout fast.
+Workouts'N'Rest is developed in good faith to help end users track their fitness progress.
+The software has an external dependency on third-party libraries that might collect some information when you utilize Workouts'N'Rest.
 This is not directly controlled by the developer, neither does the developer has oversight of the operations of those APIs.
 Hence, the developer assumes no responsibility for any losses and/or damages of data that are in connection with the use of this software.

 ## Contact Us

-Fit workout fast would certainly improve with contributions from the open source community.
+Workouts'N'Rest would certainly improve with contributions from the open source community.
 Feel free to make contributions and suggestions to this project either by opening an issue or implementing opening pull requests of those suggestions and improvements.
-For further inquiry regarding this privacy policy or any other issue relating to the development or within the circumference of Fit workout fast software, please contact the developer either by opening an [issue](https://github.com/senpl/Fit-workout-fast/issues/new) on the app's official repository [here](https://github.com/senpl/Fit-workout-fast) on Github.
+For further inquiry regarding this privacy policy or any other issue relating to the development or within the circumference of Workouts'N'Rest software, please contact the developer either by opening an [issue](https://github.com/senpl/Fit-workout-fast/issues/new) on the app's official repository [here](https://github.com/senpl/Fit-workout-fast) on Github.
 You can also check out the [developer's profile](https://github.com/senpl) for more information.